shouya/natural-time/README.md

 def parse(str, rel \\ Timex.now())
 ```

 It spits out `nil` if the string cannot be parsed.
 Otherwise a DateTime object will be returned.
-Check out the tests for how to use it.
+Check out the [tests](https://github.com/shouya/natural-time/blob/master/test/natural_time_test.exs) for extra examples.